scupit/json-to-cmake-rewrite/README.md

 * **Imported library**: *importedLibName*

 ### Restrictions
 1. Output libraries and library groups cannot be linked to other output libraries and library groups.
 This avoids several issues.
-Imported libraries can be linked to anything, however.
+However, imported libraries can be linked to anything.

 ### Propagation
-The item linked *to* will receive all headers, include dirs, and linked libraries of the item linked from.
-This means that the output or group linked to does not need to define these headers again, as they will be implicitly received.
+> The item linked *to* will receive all headers, include dirs, and linked libraries of the item linked from.

+This means
-Any libraries linked to the "from" item will be linked to the "to" item as well.
+that the output or group linked to does not need to define the same headers or include dirs as any of their linked libraries, as these will be implicitly received.
+Any libraries linked to the "from" item will be linked to the "to" item implicitly as well.

 ### Group linking
-Any item linked to a group will be linked to every output in the group.
+> Any item linked to a group will be linked to every output in the group.

 In that case, propagation rules apply to the group, and all items are then propagated down to each of its outputs.

 When a group is linked to an item, every output in the group is linked to that item.
 The item linked to will receive